Alluxio/alluxio/docs/en/api/POSIX-API.md

 Alluxio's default Fuse implementation that uses [jnr-fuse](https://github.com/SerCeMan/jnr-fuse) for FUSE on Java.
 JNR-Fuse targets for low concurrency scenarios and has some known limitations.
 * [Alluxio JNI-Fuse](#jni-fuse) (Experimental)
-Alluxio JNI-Fuse is an in-house FUSE implementation which targets for challenging AI scenarios.
+Alluxio JNI-Fuse is an in-house FUSE implementation based on JNI (Java Native Interface) which targets for challenging AI scenarios.
+JNI-Fuse is experimental but is the direction to go.
+Alluxio community is continuously solving the compatibility issues and improve stability and performance of JNI-Fuse.

 To choose between the default JNR-Fuse and JNI-Fuse, here are some aspects to consider: